smbape/lua-opencv/README.md

 luarocks install --server=https://github.com/smbape/lua-opencv/releases/download/v0.0.4 opencv_lua 4.10.0lua5.1
 ```

+Those prebuilt binaries should work on Windows and many linux distributions and have been tested on:
+  - Windows 11
+  - Ubuntu 20.04
+  - Ubuntu 22.04
+  - Ubuntu 24.04
+  - Debian 10
+  - Debian 11
+  - Debian 12
+  - Fedora 38
+  - Fedora 39
+  - Fedora 40
+  - Almalinux 8
+  - Almalinux 9

-If none of the above works for you, then install the source rock
+If none of the above works for you, then install the source rock with

 ```sh
 luarocks install --server=https://github.com/smbape/lua-opencv/releases/download/v0.0.4 opencv_lua 4.10.0